TrullyAI/ReactNativeMagicLink/README.md

 #### Getting Results

 The Magic Link will send the data to be analyzed by the Decision Maker.
-Once it got the result, it will send it to the Webhook.
-In order to know WHEN we have available the user data on the Webhook we're using the Deep Linking technique.
+Once it got the result, it will be available through the <i>/v2/history/request</i>
+endpoint.
+In order to know WHEN to retrieve the user data we're using the Deep Linking technique.
+For this, it's important to properly configure the
-For this, it's important to properly configure the <b>App.js</b> file.
-Make sure you read and understand it's configuration so you can apply it to your project.
+<b>App.js</b> file.
+Make sure you read and understand it's configuration so you
+can apply it to your project.

+##### /v2/history/request

+To get the data for each process you should add the <i>?magic_link_token</i>
+query param.
+You'll find the token in the json response from the Magic Link creation.